Romema

 Romema (רוממה, lit.
 Uplifted) is a neighbourhood in northwest Jerusalem, just off the Tel Aviv-Jerusalem highway at the main entrance to the city.
 It occupies the highest hill in Jerusalem.
 Romema is bordered by Kiryat Mattersdorf and Mekor Baruch.

+Romema serves as Jerusalem's transportation hub.
+It is home to the Jerusalem Central Bus Station, the Chords Bridge, and the Yitzhak Navon train station.

 Name

 The name of the neighborhood is based on Psalms 118:16: "The Lord's right hand is lifted high (romem)".

 History

 British Mandate

-Romema was founded on a hill outside the historical city of Lifta in 1921.
+Romema was founded on a hill outside the village of Lifta in 1921.
 The initiator of the project was attorney Yom-Tov Hamon, an expert in Ottoman law and land-ownership issues, who arbitrated disputes among Arab landowners in the region and opened sales of the land to Jews.
 The original building plan called for 24 houses surrounding a central square.
 The Jewish section of the neighborhood was built with private funding.
 Most of the original streets were named for Hebrew newspapers of the era: HaZvi, edited by Eliezer Ben-Yehuda, Ariel, HaOr, Torah Mitzion, and Moriah.
 In 1931 a water reservoir was erected here.

 Extant architecture shows the area's original affluence, wealth, and diversity.
 These include the three-story residence of Arab Haj Muhammad, who owned quarries in nearby Lifta and was a judge in the city's Muslim courts; the elegant home of Jewish hotelier and businessman Yehiel Amdurski, and the home of Rabbi Yehuda Fishman-Maimon.